dotnet/sdk/documentation/TemplateEngine/Post-Action-Registry.md

      - `executable` (string): The executable to launch.
      - `args` (string): The arguments to pass to the executable.
      - `redirectStandardOutput` (bool) (optional): Whether or not to redirect stdout for the process (prevents output from being displayed if true).
 The default value is true.
+     - `redirectStandardError` (bool) (optional): Defines whether or not the stderr should be redirected.
+If the output is redirected, it prevents it from being displayed.
+The default value is true.
+Available since .NET SDK 6.0.100.
    - `manualInstructions` (required)
  - **Supported in**:
    - `dotnet new3`